Wenger clarifies comment on Arsenal exit 'timing'

-Wenger told a news conference on Thursday (AEST) that it was not his call to go public about his exit in the build-up to his side's most important match of the season.
+Wenger told a news conference on Wednesday that it was not his call to go public about his exit in the build-up to his side's most important match of the season.

 However, he has since issued a statement in which he says Arsenal were right to make the announcement when they did.